 - The weight of the ½ pineapple we used was 615g with the skin on.

-- Stevia makes a great replacement if you want to have a sugar-free agua de piña.
-For reference, 2 tbsp cane sugar is equal to 1 typical packet of powdered stevia (or an 8:1 ratio).
+- Stevia makes a great replacement if you want a healthier option.
+For reference, 2 tablespoons of cane sugar are equal to 1 typical packet of powdered stevia (or an 8:1 ratio).

 - Optional ingredients are not reflected in the price or calories of our recipes.

 - We calculate nutritional information for our recipes with Cronometer.